Andrei481/AntColony/README.md

 - **Complex Decision-Making**: Ants are expected to make random but informed decisions based on sensory inputs.
 Coordinating these decision-making processes in a multi-threaded environment while preventing ants from following the same paths is a challenging aspect of the simulation.

 ### Architecture

+**_Modules_**

+**Ants Module**

+_Ant Class_: This class represents individual ants.
+It should include attributes such as position, pheromone levels, and state.
+Ants should be capable of performing actions like foraging, depositing pheromones, and returning home.

+**World Module**

+_World Class_: The World class defines the environment where the simulation takes place.
+It includes the terrain, home base, food sources, and obstacles.
+It manages the spatial layout of the simulation.

+_Pheromone Class_: This class represents the pheromone trails left by ants and handles their deposition and evaporation.

+_Food Class_: Represents food sources in the simulation.
+It manages the availability of food and tracks consumption by ants.

+**Simulation Module**

+_Simulation Class_: The Simulation class is responsible for coordinating and managing the overall simulation.
+It initializes the world, creates and manages ant agents, and ensures synchronization among threads.

+**_Threads_**

+_Ant Threads_:
+        Each ant in the simulation runs as an independent thread.
+Ant threads simulate the autonomous behavior of ants, including wandering, foraging, and interacting with the environment.
+These threads continuously sense their surroundings and make decisions based on sensory inputs.

+_Evaporation Thread_:
+        A separate thread responsible for managing pheromone evaporation.
+It periodically updates pheromone levels across the world to simulate the fading of pheromone trails.

+**_Entry Points_**

+_Main Entry Point_:
+        The main entry point initializes the simulation environment and orchestrates the creation of ant threads, the evaporation thread, and the world objects.
+It kicks off the simulation and ensures proper termination when the simulation ends.

+_Ant Behavior Entry Point_:
+        This entry point defines the behavior of individual ants.
+It handles the logic for ants to sense their surroundings, make decisions, move, deposit pheromones, and interact with food sources and the home base.

+_Evaporation Thread Entry Point_:
+        The entry point for the evaporation thread, responsible for managing pheromone evaporation.
+It periodically updates pheromone levels in the world to simulate the decay of pheromone trails.